This high-fiber and antioxidant-packed Blueberry Kale Smoothie is the best way to sneak in a serving of dark leafy greens into your diet.

 Here is a brief overview of the ingredients you’ll need to make this smoothie:

 - Milk – Your choice!
 You can use cow’s milk or a dairy-free alternative.
 Almond, cashew, coconut, and macadamia nut milk are good options.

-- Frozen kale – Frozen leafy greens are a great source of fiber, antioxidants, calcium, and vitamins C and K. This smoothie is a great way to take in the benefits without actually eating kale.
+- Frozen kale – Frozen leafy greens are a convenient source of nutrients.
+This smoothie is a great way to take in the benefits without actually eating kale.

 - Frozen blueberries – Blueberries are also a prominent source of antioxidants, vitamins, and minerals.
 They sweeten the smoothie with a burst of juicy, berry flavor, so you don’t need extra sweetener.

 - Ground cinnamon – For a touch of warming flavor and another element of antioxidants.

 - Chia seeds – Chia seeds are high in fiber, which aids in satiety.
 Once you mix them in, the seeds begin to absorb liquid and thicken the smoothie.